jpetitcolas/jpetitcolas.github.com/_posts/2015-10-19-playing-with-websockets-in-go.md

 ```

 Code is pretty similar to the `readPump`.
 We just introduced a `ticker`.
 Regularly, we are going to ping the websocket.
-If it doesn't respond, we then close the websocket.
+If it doesn't respond, we close the websocket.

 ### Launching websocket server